raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Network namespaces
 - Used to implement network isolation between elements like containers
-- A network namespace cannot see what happens in other namespaces unless configured
+- A network namespace cannot see what happens in other namespaces unless configured, it  can have its own virtual interfaces, routing and other tables.
 - We can connect different namespaces if we want to
 - There is a parent process able to see information in all namespaces
 - Every host in a namespace has its own routing table and ARP table, independent from the parent host
 - Interfaces are different for every network namespace.
 We have a loopback interface for each network namespace
 - We can connect two network namespaces with a virtual connection(virtual ethernet cable with tow interfaces) to which we will assign IP addresses
-- We can also create virtual elements like Vswitches(an interface for the host and a switch for the namespace.) to connect interfaces on different namespaces
+- We can also create virtual elements like Vswitches(an interface for the host and a switch for the namespace) to connect interfaces on different namespaces
 - `ip netns add`: to creat a network namespace
 - `ip -n blue link `: list interfaces that belong to **blue namespace**
 - `ip link add veth-red type veth peer name veth-blue`: to create the **cable(virtual connection)**